garrandall/popular-music-data/tracks/you-and--i-glee-cast.md

 This time I'm not leaving without you

 Will:
-Ooh, just you and I
+Oh, just you and I
 Sharing our love together
 And I know in time
 We'll build the dreams we treasure